webforj/webforj-documentation/docs/components/label.md

 1. `Label()`: Creates an empty label.
 2. `Label(String text)`: Creates a label with the specified text.
 3. `Label(String text, boolean wrap)`: Creates a label with the specified text and sets whether or not the text should be wrapped.
+More detail about line wrapping can be found [here.](#line-wrapping)

 Here's an example of how to create a Label object using each constructor: